benstackdev/faq/README.md

 ### What are you making?

-Check the very top of the stream description, I update it before each stream to reflect what I plan to work on for that stream.
+Use the command `!workingon` in chat or check the very top of the stream description.
+I update it before each stream to reflect what I plan to work on for that stream.

 ### What is your educational background?